stasquatch/stasquatch.github.io/index.md

 ---
 ## Many Hat Wearer

 I'm acquiring a lot of hats.
 By choice.
 And I love it.
-I started my career as a print designer, which quickly morphed into digital design (because it's the 21st century).
-When I began working in a marketing department I picked up digital marketing to add to my arsenal.
-In the spring of 2016, I quit my day job to freelance full-time.
-I was able to blend design, marketing, entrepreneurship, and web development daily for some really awesome clients.

-Now, I'm a **software developer**.
+Currently, I'm a **software developer**.
 I've got an itch to create, to build, to teach, and to write.
+I also wear the hats of: designer, web developer, marketer, writer, and entrepreneur.

-On this website I am to document the programming projects I'm working on in my free time, to blog about my journey as designer-turned-programmer, and to provide resources that have helped me along the way to those also learning.
+On this website I aim:
+* to document the programming projects I'm working on;
+* to blog about my journey as designer-turned-programmer;
+* to provide resources that have helped me along the way to those also learning.

+Want to chat?
+Reach out on [Twitter](https://twitter.com/stacyeharrison) or [LinkedIn](https://www.linkedin.com/in/stacy-harrison/).

 ## Latest From the Blog